-8 Tips to Make Running in Humidity Easier
+How to Make Running in Humidity Easier

-Summer has arrived and for many of us that means that the humidity has arrived, too.
 Running in humidity poses more of a challenge than running in many other weather conditions.
 It can also pose health risks.

+I live in Tennessee where running in high humidity is my reality in the summer months.
+We also vacation in Charleston, SC for part of the summer which is basically a swamp—so yeah, running in humid weather is something I have learned to live with.
 But it hasn’t been easy.
 There is certainly an adjustment period to running in humidity and changing your mindset (and training) is crucial for success.
 I’ve had terrible workouts, lost my confidence, and gotten sick to my stomach because I didn’t account for the humidity.

 In this article, I want to help you cope with running in humid weather.
 Why?
 Because I want you to avoid these things and not let humid weather stand in the way of your running goals.
+Let’s roll!

-What are humidity and dew point?
+What’s the difference between humidity and dew point?

 Let’s do a quick primer on the difference between humidity and dew point: